bkcheung/Battleship/README.md

 # Battleship
 Implementation of the Battleship game for The Odin Project.
-Focusing on TDD.
+Focusing on TDD and using typescript.